mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dse/3.1.0-6.7.5/release-notes/index.md

 - Added more directories to the PATH (resources/cassandra/bin, resources/cassandra/tools/bin)
 - Added descriptions for configuration parameters
 - Updated UI URLs to redirect to correct reference doc pages
-- Exclude OpsCenter keyspace from list of keyspaces managed by Repair Services
+- Exclude {{ model.techOpsName }} keyspace from list of keyspaces managed by Repair Services
 - Accurate Scheduler Plan status in the UI

 ## Bug Fixes